HanneWillems/PredSim-workshop-ESMAC-2026/README.md

 Tutorial specific information can be found in the respective folders.

 **Dependencies**: This workshop requires [PredSim](https://github.com/KULeuvenNeuromechanics/PredSim) and [its dependencies](https://github.com/KULeuvenNeuromechanics/PredSim?tab=readme-ov-file#running-predsim-on-a-local-machine).
+⚠️ Note: plug in your computer for better speed!

 ## Running a reference 2D simulation with PredSim